unicef/magicbox-maps-prototype/README.md

 ## Data

-The `public/data/schools.json` file includes a small set of "fake" data.
+The `public/data/schools.json` file does not contain real school as that may be considered sensitive data.
+Instead, we use a collection of around 60k points of interest located around Colombia..
 The [full data set](https://github.com/unicef/magicbox-data/blob/master/data/schools.json) is available in the private magicbox-data repo.

 ## Docker